 Board members shall attend and participate in training arranged in order to meet and maintain the requirements set out in the Board's knowledge and understanding policy and framework.

 Board members shall participate in such personal training needs analysis or other processes that are put in place in order to ensure that they maintain the required level of knowledge and understanding to carry out their role on the Board.

+The Board is entitled to one free training session per annum to be delivered in house by the LGA.

 Term of office

-Term of Office should be in accordance with the committee cycle in [ INSERT FIRE AND RESCUE AUTHORITY ].
+Term of Office shall be longer than 12 months to allow sufficient development of knowledge and understanding, up to a maximum of [INSERT MAXIMUM].

 Board membership may be terminated prior to the end of the term of office due to: